Traffic Regulation Orders Consultation

 Traffic Regulation Orders (TROs) are legal documents developed by the Traffic Authority which are required to support a range of different measures, which govern or restrict the use of public roads.
 These measures include:

-- Waiting and loading restrictions (Double yellow lines, limited waiting, loading etc.)
+- Waiting and loading restrictions (such as double yellow lines, limited waiting, loading)

 - One-way streets